adminhmi/hlog/readme.md

 #### Logger as an `io.Writer`

-Hlog can be transformed into an `io.Writer`.
+hlog can be transformed into an `io.Writer`.
 That writer is the end of an `io.Pipe` and it is your responsibility to close it.

 ```go
 w := logger.Writer()